blues/note-outboard-dfu/nrf52840/blinky/circuitpython/README.md

-# Circuit Python implementation of Blinky
+# CircuitPython Implementation of Blinky

 ## Prerequisites